jonatan-ivanov/develotters-blog/content/clamshell/2020-09-14/index.md

 # Design Bonos

-Directory of free resources for creatives: [designbonos.com](https://designbonos.com/)
+Directory of free resources for creatives: designbonos.com (not available anymore)

 # Elastic Metaspace proposed to target JDK 16